tgnemecek/core-website/src/collections/pages/leading.md

     experts to shed new light on old problems, get diagnostic tools that reveal where you & your organization are in-balance versus out-of-balance (And why!)
-We also provide pragmatic tools so you can create a whole new level of healthy Balance, Ease and success for yourself, your team & business.
+We also provide pragmatic tools so you can create a whole new level of healthy Balance, Ease and Success for yourself, your teams & business.

     FOR FREE: 1) [Assess](http://profiles.thecoreporation.com/sample/welcome) your major strength & liability; 2) Leader Compass report; 3) SOS: Switch Off Stress app; 4) Instructional Videos.